• Skip to primary navigation

 3 tablespoons olive oil, 3 tablespoons butter

-• Once butter has melted, add mushrooms and shallots; stir, coating with butter/oil mixture and cook for 3-5 minutes or until mushrooms begin to get tender and shrink in size
+• Once butter has melted, add mushrooms and shallots; stir, coating with butter/oil mixture and cook for 3-5 minutes or until mushrooms begin to get tender

 • Add minced garlic, chicken stock, 3-4 thyme sprigs